Lewis–Clark State College: History

 The ongoing need for teachers, a developing shortage of nurses, and a new push for vocational education from the federal government combined to rescue the school from oblivion.
 The state legislature voted to elevate it to four-year status in 1963 but did not approve funding until two years later.
 Enrollment of the now-independent, four-year school grew, from 465 in 1964 to 1,033 in the fall of 1968.
-It continued to grow and in July 1971 the name was officially changed to Lewis–Clark State College, and was the last normal school in the country to make the change.
+It continued to grow and in July 1971 the name was officially changed to Lewis-Clark State College, and was the last normal school in the country to make the change.

+In April 2025 the Idaho State Board of Education approved a request to rebrand the school as Lewis-Clark State University to better reflect the institution’s offerings, which extend beyond two-year degrees.

 Athletics

-The Lewis–Clark State (LCSC) athletic teams are called the Warriors and Lady Warriors.
+The Lewis-Clark State athletic teams are called the Warriors and Lady Warriors.
 The college is a member of the National Association of Intercollegiate Athletics (NAIA), primarily competing in the Cascade Collegiate Conference (CCC) since autumn 2020.
 The Warriors and Lady Warriors previously competed in the Frontier Conference from 1998 to 2000.

-LCSC competes in twelve intercollegiate varsity sports: men's sports are baseball, basketball, cross country, golf, tennis, and track & field; women's sports include basketball, cross country, golf, tennis, track & field, and volleyball.
+LC State competes in twelve intercollegiate varsity sports: men's sports are baseball, basketball, cross country, golf, tennis, and track & field; women's sports include basketball, cross country, golf, tennis, track & field, and volleyball.
 The school colors are navy blue, white, and red.
-The nickname "Warriors" was adopted after the school reopened in 1955; earlier nicknames include "Pioneers" in the 1930s, and "Loggers" in the 1940s and early 1950s.
+The nickname "Warriors" was adopted after the school reopened in 1955; earlier nicknames include "Pioneers" in the 1930s, "Loggers" was adopted through a contest in October 1938, and continued until the 1951 closure.